Missouri Assessment Program

 - Scores provide students, parents, and teachers with insight into college and career readiness early enough to address issues and provide extra support where needed.

-- Online testing provides quicker, more accurate results with scores returned to districts within 10 business days for grade-level assessments and five working days for end-of-course assessments.
+- Computer-based testing provides quicker results with scores returned to districts within 10 business days for grade-level assessments and five working days for end-of-course assessments.